tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 Anatole currently ships with support for some basic languages.
 Contributions for other language translations are welcome.

-## RTL support
+## RTL Support

-Anatole supports RTL languages and flip the whole theme for that.
+Anatole supports RTL languages and flips the whole theme for that.
 To enable the RTL-mode for a specific language, it's enough to write the following code in the language params.

 ```toml
 LanguageDirection = "rtl"
 ```

-## Configure the language names
+## Configuring the Language Names in the Language Switcher
 The language names displayed on the main menu are controlled by the variables `LanguageName`.
 You can set these to shortcode, full name or a flag emoji by simply changing the parameter.
 In the following example, English will be displayed as "EN" and Arabic will be displayed as "Arabic".

 ```toml